BIO5 Ambassador Internship fosters mentorship for University of Arizona students

 “Sean helped me explore my passion for the connection between business and science.
 Whether it was learning about grant proposals or administrative duties, I appreciated having a supportive mentor,” said Ragana.

-Community Engagement and Tours
+Community engagement and tours

 Drew Seiser worked with Tammy White, BIO5 tour and event coordinator, to plan and lead various tours for BIO5 guests and for the signature community event called Discover BIO5.
 With plans to graduate in 2024, Drew wants to get an advanced degree.
 She is interested in doing research or getting involved in medical device or pharmaceutical sales after she finishes school.